lucasmansilla/ACRN_Chest_X-ray_IA/CLI_application/acregnet/README.md

 ```

 #### Description:
-- *ac-regnet*: name of the program.
+- *acregnet*: name of the program.
 - *register*: command to register the input images.
 - *&lt;target&gt;*: path to the target image.
 - *&lt;source&gt;*: path to the source image.